What’s in This Article

 Winter Wonderland and Festive Events

 Kew Gardens becomes a magical place during the winter holidays.
-The “Christmas at Kew” event fills the paths with bright lights.
-This creates a cozy and exciting feeling for everyone.
+The “Christmas at Kew” event fills the paths with bright lights, creating a warm and memorable atmosphere for everyone.

 - Light trails that make the trees glow.